 Management of Broad Ligament Extension and Hematoma during a Cesarean Delivery

 The broad ligaments consist of anterior and posterior leaflets of peritoneum which cover the lateral uterine corpus and upper cervix and extend from the lateral walls of the uterus to the pelvic sidewalls.
-The broad ligament is bounded superiorly by the round ligament, inferiorly by the cardinal and uterosacral ligaments, and laterally by the infundibulopelvic ligament where it blends with the pelvic sidewall.
-The fallopian tubes, ovaries, and round ligaments are found within the upper portion of the broad ligaments and have their own separate mesentery.
+The broad ligament is bounded superiorly by the round ligament, inferiorly by the cardinal and uterosacral ligaments, and laterally by the infundibulopelvic ligament where it joins the pelvic sidewall.
 The mesosalpinx of the Fallopian tube is contiguous with the broad ligament.

-The primary blood supply to the uterus is via the uterine and ovarian arteries.
+The primary blood supply to the uterus comes from the uterine and ovarian arteries.
 These blood vessels anastomose near the upper lateral aspect of the uterus.
-The uterine wall is occupied by many venous sinuses.
-Blood from the upper uterus, the ovary, and upper part of the broad ligament is collected by several veins which come together within the broad ligament to form the large pampiniform plexus.
+Several veins which form the large pampiniform plexus within the broad ligament collect blood from the upper uterus, the ovary, and the upper part of the broad ligament. .

 Cunningham F, Leveno KJ, Bloom SL, et. al, Obstetrical Hemorrhage.
 Williams Obstetrics, 25e New York, NY: McGraw-Hill; 2018, Chapter 41.